 Screw machining allows steel alloys that cannot be die casted to be manufactured.
 Die cast molds are created with hardened steel in order to be able to function under high pressure and temperature that is essential in the die casting process.

-Metals with low melting points such as aluminium and zinc are used because they will not fuse with the mold.
+Metals with low melting points such as aluminum and zinc are used because they will not fuse with the mold.
 However, if a steel component is used, it would fuse with the mold.
 The end result would be a large block of useless compounded steel.

 Besides this, screw machining holds exact tolerances at a very low initial tooling cost.
 In fact, it is often thought that CNC machining has the tightest tolerances when it comes to manufacturing processes.
 As such, the initial investment for screw machining is much lower as compared to die casting.